Capital markets provide several long and intermediate-term funds for corporate or economic investment.

 Such options are often treated as bank assets of the firm, which can be used in case of bankruptcy.

-It also affects the value of the lenders’ claim as it can change the risk of the firm.
+It also affects the value of the lenders’ claims as it can change the firm's risk.

-Even in case, when there is a certain amount of balance in such an account, in case of default, the bank needs to consider the maximum possible borrowing risk.
+Even when there is a certain amount of balance in such an account, in case of default, the bank must consider the maximum possible borrowing risk.

 The amount kept in such an account is considered risk-free.
 However, if the amount is invested in risky assets, it increases the risk factor.